aendra-rininsland/bluemoji/schema/README.md

 The following properties are optional:

 - **`alt`** Alt text from original record.
 See previous section.
+- **`adultOnly`** Boolean flag to toggle age appropriateness.
+This needs to be present on the facet to prevent a round-trip if adult content is disabled.

 The **`formats`** property is different here than in `blue.moji.collection.item` and is much simpler to reduce facet size.
 It contains any of the following: